 Proving wrongful termination in California relies on what kind of wrongful termination you have witnessed.
 Each type has its own set of variables that have to be established.
 The most common things you would need to show are that there was an employment contract, that the employer terminated the job, or that the job was terminated constructively.
 In particular unfair termination proceedings, other reasons that you will need to show include:

 Public Policy Cases: For one of the four covered reasons, the employee would need to show that the employer dismissed them:

 Doing a legislative duty;

 To disclose a legislative breach for the good of the public;

-Cases of Discrimination: The worker would have to show that their protected status is involved.
-They would also need to prove that bigotry, as opposed to being inconsequential to the dismissal, was the driving factor in their termination.
+Cases of Discrimination: The worker must show that their protected status is involved.
+They would also need to prove that bigotry, instead of being inconsequential to the dismissal, was the driving factor in their termination.

 Harassment cases: The worker would need to show that the employee's objection to being harassed was the driving reason for termination; or

 Breach of Contract Cases: Workers will need to show that their job has been terminated in breach of their employment contract, written corporate policy, or terms of the labor union.

 Filing a pre-complaint inquiry with the California Department of Equal Employment and Housing is the first step in taking unfair termination proceedings for discrimination, abuse, or retaliation cases.
 You may ask the DFEH to investigate the unfair termination allegation and settle it or request a notice of the right to sue.
 A right of notice to sue requires the allegation to be brought to court.
 Application forms can both be completed and filed on the DFEH website.

 A breach of contract of public policy requires a lawsuit to be lodged in a proper state court.
 You will need to state the applicable claims within the claim and file your case within California's statute of limitations.
 Both adverse parties must be represented under the California Rules of Civil Procedure after the lawsuit has been filed.